Workplace Violence Prevention Plan (WVPP)

 The University will work with and allow employees and authorized employee representatives through the Health and Safety Committee to participate in:

-- Identifying, evaluating, and determining corrective measures to prevent workplace violence.
 The Health & Safety Committee will have regular meetings to discuss identification of workplace violence related concerns/hazards, evaluate those hazards and/or concerns, and how to correct them.
-These meetings could involve brainstorming sessions, discussions of recent incidents, and reviews of safety procedures.
+These meetings could involve brainstorming sessions, discussions and reporting of recent workplace violence incidents, and reviews of safety procedures.

 - Designing and implementing training.
 Employees are encouraged to participate in suggesting and reviewing training programs, and their suggestions are incorporated into the training materials.